All 89 Athens Sightseeing

 This archaeological museum is located in Ancient Agora, inside the famous Stoa of Attalos.
 The collection of the museum is very interesting and diverse.
-It includes findings from the wells, deposits, burials, workshops and sanctuaries of the area.
+It includes findings from the wells, deposits, burials, workshops, and sanctuaries of the area.

 The Temple of Artemis in Vravrona, also known as Brauronian Artemis, was a very important sanctuary in ancient times.
-In fact, every four years, there was a festival with a proccession that started from central Athens till that temple.
+In fact, every four years, there was a festival with a procession that started from central Athens till that temple.

 The Temple of Hephaestus is the best preserved ancient temple in Greece.
 It was dedicated to Hephaestus and Athena.
 The temple is located in Thissio, within a short distance from the Acropolis and Monastiraki, just above the Ancient Agora and the Stoa of Attalos.

 The Tower of Wind stands in the quarter of Plaka, outside the Roman Agora.
 It was constructed in the 1st century BC by the astronomer Andronicus.
-Outside of the tower, there was a solar clock and in the interior there was a hydraulic clock.
+Outside of the tower, there was a solar clock and in the interior, there was a hydraulic clock.

-Vorres Museum is located in Peania, on the north eastern side of Athens, and has two sections: a section of Contemporary Greek Art and a section of Folk Art.
+Vorres Museum is located in Peania, on the northeastern side of Athens, and has two sections: a section of Contemporary Greek Art and a section of Folk Art.
 Its large collection presents 2,000 years of Greek history.
 The museum consists of two buildings and gardens that cover 12,000 sq.m.

 The War Museum of Athens was founded in 1975 and it is dedicated to the army and the Naval Forces of Greece.
 It is located between the metro stations of Syntagma and Evangelismos.